 PIP vs. medical payments coverage

 While it doesn’t usually make sense to have both, keep in mind that PIP covers more expenses than medical payment insurance, but it carries a deductible.
-On the other hand, medical payments could be the better choice in situations that involve passengers who don’t have health insurance, since they would still be considered covered if the accident was a covered incident.
+On the other hand, medical payments could be the better choice in situations that involve passengers, since they would still be considered covered if the accident was a covered incident.